openedx/open-edx-proposals/oeps/oep-0041-arch-async-server-event-messaging.rst

 The last portion is the major version of the message, starting with ``v1``.
-All messages will have a major and minor version, with the minor version encoded in the ``data`` attribute (todo: link to where we discuss that).
+All messages will have a major and minor version, with the minor version encoded in the ``minorversion`` attribute.
 New fields may be added to a message without incrementing the major version, but all additions *must* be backwards compatible.
+If you increment this to make a backwards-incompatible change, you will be expected to have a transition period where you are emitting the previous major version event as well as the new one.

 `time <https://github.com/cloudevents/spec/blob/master/spec.md#time>`_